 Yes!
 In fact, I heartily recommend it.
 Whether that means specialising in certain subjects or in writing certain types of content, or even specialising in working with certain types of company, you can make this writing business into whatever you want.

 I came here looking for a course called Start Content Writing.
 Where is that?

 This is the same course, just under a new name.

 I wanted to be a freelance writer, but lack of confidence and the fear that it was a terrible idea held me back.
 Then I came across Karen’s website and loved her ballsy, take-no-prisoners attitude, so I signed up.

-Karen made me realise I could specialise in educational writing because of my background.
 After what felt like ages (but was only a month) I was offered two roles in a week.
 So far I have made $1000!
-Now I have two great clients who I’ve signed annual contracts with — one gives me large long-term projects and the other provides me with a vast amount of smaller projects.
+Now I have two great clients who I’ve signed annual contracts with.

 If you’re thinking about signing up, but are hesitant – do it.
 Working with Karen for just six short weeks gave me the confidence I never thought I’d have when it came to writing.
 I went into the course having no idea what type of writer I was or wanted to become.
 I am now working as an educational writer from the comfort of my own home.
 If this is what you want from your life, this course will be how you get it.

 Still Not Sure?
 Get the First Week Free

 Enter your email in the box below and I’ll send you the first week of How to Build a Badass Freelance Writing Business for free.